 Episiotomies and perineal tearing are sometimes necessary, but when they occur due to negligence or irresponsible conduct of your healthcare provider, you may have grounds for a medical malpractice lawsuit.

-Reach out to a reputable Kentucky birth injury lawyer at Wilt and Associates, PLLC to discuss your legal options for financial recovery.
+Reach out to a reputable Kentucky birth injury lawyer at Wilt Injury Lawyers to discuss your legal options for financial recovery.
 You can reach our office by phone at 502-253-9110 or through the quick contact form below when you are ready to get started on your case.